TheHostingTool/TheHostingTool/README.md

 channel on irc.expertec.co.uk

-# Copyright Information
+# Licensing Information
+Copyright &copy; 2008-2014 TheHostingTool

-Copyright © 2008-2013 TheHostingTool Development Team and Contributors TheHostingTool is licensed under the GNU-GPLv3.
+TheHostingTool is licensed under the GNU-GPLv3.
 See `COPYING.md` for license details.